-As needed, other LDAP attributes can be used for logging in to the Vibe site, as long as the attribute is unique for each User object.
+As needed, other LDAP attributes can be used, as long as the attribute is unique for each User object.
 For example, the mail LDAP attribute on User objects could be used to enable Vibe users to log in to the Vibe site by using their e-mail addresses.